 - Microprocessor and microcontroller system design

-The department has close relationship with many multinational electronic companies, such as Intel, Altera, National Instruments and Motorola.
+The division has close relationship with many multinational electronic companies, such as Intel, Altera, National Instruments and Motorola.
 These companies visit UTM campus on regular basis for recruitment exercises, and usually are invited to deliver technical talks to FKE students.

 Faculty of Electrical Engineering offers two main modes of study for postgraduate programs, by research and by taught course.
 The details of the offered degree courses are:

 Doctor of Philosophy (PEE):